ESTHER-OLA/table_assgn/README.md

 This shows :

-- Overall test result in a merged cell form
+- Overall test result in a merged cell table
 - The percentage of each group